 Site 20SA15 extends approximately 154 meters along the Tittabawassee River (Appendix B).
-A light scatter of FCR, flakes, Late Woodland pottery and Historic period material covers the site.
-A visit to the site in late April of 2007 revealed only minor erosion over most of the site area.
-Extensive vegetation on the bank resulted in poor surface visibility.
-Three FCR and one destroyed, grit-tempered potsherd were observed, but not collected.
-Based on qualities of the temper and paste, the potsherd appeared most consistent with local Late Woodland ceramics.
+Yearly monitoring since 1999 has shown that a light scatter of FCR, flakes, Late Woodland pottery and Historic period material covers the site.
+A visit in April of 2009 revealed moderate erosion over much of the site area.
+High water and extensive vegetation on the bank resulted in poor surface visibility.
+Two FCR were observed but not collected.
 Even in the absence of periodic high water (currently annual in spring), continued erosion of the fairly high, steep bank is expected.
-Diagnostic artifacts recovered in 1999, 2002 and 2004 indicate that Late Woodland and Historic period components are present (Sommer 2000:10, 2003:12, 2005:12).
+Diagnostic artifacts recovered in 1999, 2002, and 2004 indicate that Late Woodland and Historic period components are present (Sommer 2000:10, 2003:12, 2005:12).
 A 1955 aerial photograph of the site area shows that it was under active cultivation at that time.